If you make candy, you need to know how to test and calibrate your candy thermometer!

 Here is a quick and easy method to test the accuracy of your candy thermometer.

 - Insert your candy thermometer into a pot of water, and bring the water to a rolling boil.
 The bubbles should be constant and vigorous.
-At sea level, the boiling point for water is 212 degrees Fahrenheit, or 100 degrees Celsius.
-This will be our baseline.
+At sea level, the boiling point for water is 212 F or 100 C. This will be our baseline.

 - Leave your thermometer in the water for five minutes, to give it time to get an accurate reading.
 Make sure that the bulb of the thermometer is fully immersed in the water, and that it is not touching the bottom or sides of the pot—this can give a false reading.